HusnainRKI/ms-copilot-gateway/README.md

 *   **Session Handling**:
 *   The gateway attempts to detect new conversation sessions by comparing the history of `ChatMessage` objects from the client.
 If the current request's message history doesn't appear to be a direct continuation of the previous request's last message (checking a couple of common continuation patterns), it's considered a new session, and the Copilot page is reloaded.
 On the first turn of any session (including a newly reinitialized one), the gateway processes all messages from the client's request (typically including system prompts and the initial user prompt) to construct the prompt sent to Copilot.
 For subsequent turns within the same session, only the latest user message is processed to construct the prompt, helping to manage token limits.
 *   This means that features in some AI editors that allow "re-generating" or "editing and re-sending" a previous prompt in the middle of a conversation might not work as expected, as they could be interpreted as a new session by the gateway.
 The gateway is designed for sequential, additive conversation flows.
+*   **Recommended Roo Code Settings**: To optimize usage with character-limited LLMs like Copilot, consider adjusting the following settings in Roo Code:
+   *   **Context**:
+       *   `Open tabs context limit` (default: 20): Reduce this significantly (e.g., to `1`) to minimize context sent from open editor tabs.
+       *   `Workspace files context limit` (default: 200): Reduce this (e.g., to `10`) to limit the number of workspace files included in the context.
+       *   `File read auto-truncate threshold` (default: 500 lines): Adjust this based on typical file line lengths.
+A value around `100` lines might be a good starting point to prevent overly long file contents from being sent, but fine-tune as needed.
+   *   **Language**: If using the Japanese version of Copilot, set Roo Code's language to "Japanese (ja)" for potentially better interaction and to leverage Japanese's character efficiency.

 ### Key Enhancements